Submit Your Music to Spotify Playlists: the best way to Get heard

 As artists nowadays, we try and stay as independent as possible.
-But record labels may actually hold the key to promoting your Spotify release.
+But record labels may actually hold the key to getting Spotify Playlist Placements.

-A good way to finding relevant labels is by reaching out to similar artists that got signed already and ask them which label(s) got them playlisted.
+A good way to find relevant labels is by reaching out to similar artists that got signed already and asking them which label(s) got them playlisted.

 Regardless, if you're able to find labels that do have the ability to get your track or album featured on Spotify playlists, it's worth a shot.